H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

   Each feature represented in CSV‑derived tables (for example, `gbim_source_csv.*`) and in geospatial source tables is associated with GBIM beliefs via identity keys.
 Enrichment scripts use `COALESCE` over `source_table` and `source_pk` variants to join `gbimbeliefnormalized` to these attributes, updating the `what` and `where` axes to incorporate fields such as latitudes, longitudes, labels, and selected family‑specific attributes.

 - **From GBIM beliefs to Hilbert space via embeddings.**
-  The `msjarvis_embed_gbim.py` script generates text representations for each belief, combining the nine axes into a summary sentence and embedding them into Chroma collections such as `gbim_beliefs_v2`.
+  The embedding pipeline generates text representations for each belief, combining the nine axes into a summary sentence and embedding them into the vector store.
 This realizes a large finite subset of the spatial and institutional component of the overall Hilbert space, allowing semantic traversal over beliefs that remain grounded in concrete geospatial and institutional facts.

 - **From spatial facilities to programme records.**
   Benefits‑relevant facilities—such as state offices, local hubs, and community organizations—are represented as GBIM beliefs linked to geometries and as entries in the `local_resources` registry.
 Spatial joins (for example, parcels → ZIP → county → facility catchments) and key relationships (for example, between facility beliefs and registry identifiers) connect households to both physical sites and programme descriptions.

 As a result, a belief that refers to a place—whether a county, neighborhood, structure, industrial site, facility, or service area—is linked via a coherent chain:

-1. From embeddings and metadata in Chroma (for example, in `gbim_beliefs_v2` and `gis_wv_benefits`),
+1. From embeddings and metadata in the vector store (for example, in GBIM‑derived and `gis_wv_benefits` collections),
 2. To JSONB axes and identity keys in `gbimbeliefnormalized`,
 3. To source attributes and geometries in PostGIS and CSV‑derived tables,
 4. To `local_resources` rows describing programmes and services tied to that place.

 This linkage allows the Steward System to traverse:

-- **Semantic proximity**, retrieving entities and texts that share conceptual similarity;
+- **Semantic proximity**, retrieving entities and texts that share conceptual similarity.
-- **Spatial proximity**, identifying features that are geographically close or spatially related;
+- **Spatial proximity**, identifying features that are geographically close or spatially related.
-- **Belief‑space relationships**, reasoning over institutional and normative structures encoded in GBIM;
+- **Belief‑space relationships**, reasoning over institutional and normative structures encoded in GBIM.
 - **Program proximity**, resolving beliefs and facilities to concrete programme records with coverage, contact, and verification information.

 ---

 ### 6.8 Geo‑Aware RAG, Benefits Flows, and Multi‑Model Use

-The GeoDB layer and its GBIM/Chroma mirrors play a direct role in retrieval‑augmented generation, particularly for spatially explicit and benefits‑oriented queries.
+The GeoDB layer and its GBIM/vector mirrors play a direct role in retrieval‑augmented generation, particularly for spatially explicit and benefits‑oriented queries.
 When a query includes spatial references—such as towns, hollows, counties, rivers, ZIP codes, or named facilities—the RAG pipeline can invoke geo‑aware paths.

 ![West Virginia Geo-Aware RAG Pipeline](https://github.com/user-attachments/assets/a7e894db-fd24-4dc6-aba1-51ed4676bc79)

 > Figure 6.4.
 Geo‑aware retrieval‑augmented generation pipeline for benefits queries.
-Prompts with spatial references are routed through spatial filters in PostGIS, vector search over GBIM and benefits collections in Chroma, joins to GBIM and `local_resources`, and finally into the multi‑model ensemble and the entangled `/search` context builder.
+Prompts with spatial references are routed through spatial filters in PostGIS, vector search over GBIM and benefits collections, joins to GBIM and `local_resources`, and finally into the multi‑model ensemble.

 For spatial and benefits questions, the system can:

 - Apply PostGIS filters (for example, `ST_Intersects` with floodplain polygons, buffers around facilities, or membership in administrative boundaries) to constrain candidate features.
-- Query GBIM belief collections in Chroma to retrieve semantically and spatially relevant beliefs, using metadata filters such as `source_table`, `epoch`, or structured tags in the JSONB axes.
+- Query GBIM belief collections to retrieve semantically and spatially relevant beliefs, using metadata filters such as `source_table`, `epoch`, or structured tags in the JSONB axes.
 - Query `gis_wv_benefits` to retrieve benefits facilities relevant to a specified county, ZIP, or named place, using metadata such as facility type and location.
 - Incorporate local resource entries by joining facility beliefs and ZIP/county data to `local_resources`, filtered by programme type and verification status.
 - Assemble retrieved texts, beliefs, geometries, and programme records into context windows for language models, with selection constrained by geography, dataset, resource type, and other metadata.

-The entangled `/search` endpoint extends this paradigm by accepting a `wv_entangled_context` envelope (for example, containing domains, principles, GBIM entities, GeoDB features, and target collections).
-It performs multi‑collection Chroma queries, logs raw similarity scores, applies WV‑specific biasing to favour relevant datasets and regions, and returns a globally ranked result set that feeds the ensemble models.

 Different models within the ensemble specialize in tasks such as:

-- Public‑facing narrative explanations that reference specific places, facilities, and programmes;
+- Public‑facing narrative explanations that reference specific places, facilities, and programmes.
-- Technical analyses of risk that combine hazards, infrastructure, demographics, and benefit access;
+- Technical analyses of risk that combine hazards, infrastructure, demographics, and benefit access.
-- Code generation for spatial queries in SQL or GIS scripting languages;
+- Code generation for spatial queries in SQL or GIS scripting languages.
 - Governance‑focused advice concerning service coverage, jurisdictional responsibilities, and distributional impacts.

 The GeoDB and GBIM layers ensure that, in all cases, outputs remain grounded in specific locations and programme footprints with explicit provenance, enabling post‑hoc inspection of which datasets, beliefs, and registry rows were consulted.